 My best advice is to think first about what you want to accomplish, and who you’re trying to reach.
 I’m most familiar with the writing blogosphere, so I can use that as a example.

-If you write, say, vampire novels for teenage girls, how many of those teenage girls would really be interested in reading your blog?
+If you write, say, vampire novels for teenage girls, how many of those teenage girls would really be interested in reading your content?
 And how many of the people who enjoy reading about an aspiring writer’s writing journey would actually be interested in reading a vampire novel?

-Don’t get me wrong, there’s nothing wrong with blogging about writing if what you want to do is network with other writers and talk about your craft, but don’t do it with the illusion that you’re building a future readership for your novels.
+Don’t get me wrong, there’s nothing wrong with posting about writing if what you want to do is network with other writers and talk about your craft, but don’t do it with the illusion that you’re building a future readership for your novels.

 After you’ve thought through your goals and audience, the next best advice I can give is to turn the focus away from yourself and towards your audience.
 Don’t think about what you want to write.
 Instead, you should be asking what people want to read about.
 What’s in it for them?
 There’s a lot of content on the Internet, so if you have nothing to offer, people won’t come.